WeijiaZhang24/CausalMIL/README.md

+## CausalMIL

+This work has been published as:

 ## Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization
-### Weijia Zhang, Xuanhui Zhang, Han-Wen Deng, Min-Ling Zhang
+#### Weijia Zhang, Xuanhui Zhang, Han-Wen Deng, Min-Ling Zhang

-### NeurIPS 2022.
+#### Advances in Neural Information Processing Systems 35.
+(NeurIPS-2022).

 For questions regarding the code, please contact weijia.zhang.xh@gmail.com